SuboptimalEng/atomic-edits/README.md

 I was originally planning on selling this as a digital product (for \$10-20) since I haven't made much money after leaving my tech job, but I found another idea worth pursuing.
-I haven't touched this project in a month and figured open sourcing it can help others who may want to take this further.
+I haven't touched this project in a month and figured that open sourcing it can help others who may want to take this further.

 ## Main Features